GHeinzelmann/GHOAT.py/README.md

 ### Simulations

-Starting from the states created in the equil stage, we can now perform the binding free energy calculations, which will be located inside the ./fe folder, using the simultaneous decoupling recoupling (SDR) method.
-Again in the program main folder, type:
+Starting from the states created in the equil stage, we can now perform the binding free energy calculations, which will be located inside the ./fe folder, using the simultaneous decoupling and recoupling (SDR) method.
+Again in the ./GHOAT/ folder, type:

 python GHOAT.py -i input.in -s fe